devscalelabs/kine/README.md

 The agent operates in a strict ReAct loop with YAML-based communication:

 ```
-thought: "User asked about weather in New York.
-I need to use the weather tool."
+thought: "User asked about weather in New York"
 action: "get_weather"
 parameter:
   location: "New York"